rendy-it/Azure-VMs/README.md

   - Select a preferred region that is closest to you.

-  - Then select “Review + Create”
+  - Then select “Review + Create”.

 </p>
 <br />